tysonjens/Notes/README.md

 #### Keras [.](https://keras.io/)

+*Keras is a high-level neural networks API, written in Python and capable of running on top of TensorFlow, CNTK, or Theano.
+It was developed with a focus on enabling fast experimentation.
+Being able to go from idea to result with the least possible delay is key to doing good research.*

 #### Theano [.](https://github.com/Theano/Theano)

 *Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.
 It can use GPUs and perform efficient symbolic differentiation.*